23f2005144/comment-category-classification/README.md

 ## Future Improvements

 * Engineering additional engagement-based features (e.g. interaction signals, user activity patterns) to improve class separability
-* Deeper error analysis on Class 3 specifically — understanding whether its poor performance stems from overlapping linguistic patterns, insufficient samples, or feature representation gaps
+* Targeted error analysis on Class 2 and Class 3, where Class 2's confusion with Class 0 was the largest source of cross-class errors but was not explored with PR curves or threshold analysis; Class 3's low AP was consistent across all models suggesting a data problem rather than a modelling one.
+Both warrant a dedicated held-out error audit.
-* Ensemble combinations of linear and boosting models to balance sparse-feature strengths of LinearSVC with LightGBM's nonlinear capacity
+* Ensemble combinations of linear and boosting models, specifically a soft-voting ensemble of LinearSVC probability estimates and LightGBM leaf scores, weighted to favour LinearSVC's sparse-feature precision for minority classes.
+The goal would be to improve Class 3 recall without degrading Class 0 precision, since the two model families make different errors on the same samples.
 ---

 ## Notes for Reviewers